ASRT Investors Have Opportunity to Lead Assertio Holdings, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Assertio Holdings, Inc. ("Assertio" or the "Company") (NASDAQ: ASRT).
+BENSALEM, Pa., Feb.
+20, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Assertio Holdings, Inc. ("Assertio" or the "Company") (NASDAQ: ASRT).

 Class Period: March 9, 2023 – November 8, 2023